Sampreet/qom/README.md

 └───setup.py
 ```

-### Running in Editable Mode
+### Installing in Editable Mode

-To install and run the package in editable mode, execute the following from outside the top-level directory `ROOT_DIR` inside which `setup.py` is located:
+To install the package in editable mode, execute the following from *outside* the top-level directory, `ROOT_DIR`, inside which `setup.py` is located:

 ```bash
 pip install -e ROOT_DIR
 ```

 ### Building the Documentation